 Use the left or right facing arrows in the top right to show or hide the Summary pane.
 This pane shows information about the last 5 runs, and lists test settings such as the number of Vusers per type, the duration, and the test ID.

 Tip: You can resize the pane by dragging its border.

-The Load Tests navigation bar provides the following options:
+The Load Test navigation panel on the left provides the following options:

 General.
 Configure basic, run configuration, log, and load generator settings.
 For details, see Define general test settings.